smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

     >
    ![A screenshot of Azure Cloud Shell showing the command output.](media/Ex4-Task5.5a.png "View the ingress controller LoadBalancer")

-5. Open the [Azure Portal Resource Groups blade](https://portal.azure.com/?feature.customPortal=false#blade/HubsExtension/BrowseResourceGroups) and locate the Resource Group automatically created to host the Node Pools for AKS.
-It will have the naming format of `MC_fabmedical-[SUFFIX]_fabmedical-[SUFFIX]_[REGION]`.

-6. Within the Azure Cloud Shell, create a script to update the public DNS name for the external ingress IP.
+5. Within the Azure Cloud Shell, create a script to update the public DNS name for the external ingress IP.

    ```bash
    cd ~/Fabmedical